AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/prerequisites.md

 ---
-title: "[!DNL Upgrade Compatibility Tool] Prerequisites"
+title: "[!DNL Upgrade Compatibility Tool] requirements"
-description: Verify that your system meets the requirements necessary to run the [!DNL Upgrade Compatibility Tool] for your Adobe Commerce project.
+description: Verify that your system meets the necessary requirements to run the [!DNL Upgrade Compatibility Tool] for your Adobe Commerce project.
 ---

-# Prerequisites
+# System requirements

 {{commerce-only}}